AdwaithMenon/Comparison-of-Investment-Strategies-for-Stocks/README.md

 <img width="283" alt="image" src="https://user-images.githubusercontent.com/70052374/224859820-03f28023-424c-4d37-be74-4d6e7622d490.png">

-* Towards the lefthand side, we have lower risk and higher diversity.
+* Towards the left-hand side, we have lower risk and higher diversity.

-* Towards the righthand side, we have higher risk and lower diversity.
+* Towards the right-hand side, we have higher risk and lower diversity.

 * We have the optimal allocation of stocks corresponding to each risk level.